jsoma/designingviz/bars/4-thin-columns.md

 # Thinning out columns

 Wide bars and columns look clunky - **keep your bars thin** for a simpler, more elegant look.
-Too thin, though, and it's tough to compare the bars to ocme another.
+Too thin, though, and it's tough to compare the bars to one another.

 ![](assets/ai-thin-columns.png)